How to Set Up a Hue Bridge

 The introduction of the 2nd Generation Hue Bridge has come with new features and new ways to do things.
 The bridge itself is the whole difference.

-You might be familiar with the original puck-shaped Hue Bridge but now the design is all new.it has a sleek classic design that you will admire having in your house.
+You might be familiar with the original puck-shaped Hue Bridge but now the design is all new.

 The new version comes with a support for the Apple’s Home Kit smarthome platform.
 This is a feature that was not present with the older model.
 This gives you a platform where you can integrate your smarthome products into the iOS in a very seamless method.